 We observe feelings of affection, communication, sexual compatibility and/or attraction through synastry which signifies an interchange of the cross-energies between two individuals.
-We could describe the synastry between two people as the dialogue, and the disparate tones, contents and resonances of the lines spoken.
-The chemistry of a couple is an important aspect in relationship analysis, and shows how the relationship connects, and reveals why we have such a fascinatingly powerful and magnetic response to one person and not another.
+We could describe the synastry between two people as the dialogue of a play, with the disparate tones, contents and resonances of the lines spoken.
+The chemistry of a couple is an important aspect in relationship analysis showing how the relationship connects, and reveals why we have such a fascinatingly powerful and magnetic response to one person and not another.
 A synastry chart is useful for sorting out and connecting the bits of information the couple presents.
-Through assessing the synsatry chart we can instinctively weigh the pros and cons of their respective similarities and differences.
+Through assessing the synsatry chart we can instinctively weigh the pros and cons of their respective similarities and differences, often un-integrated parts of the self unmask themselves through a partner, and this is often the case with the square or opposition in our chart, then it usually shows through our partner, lover, marriage partner, child, or parent.
 A synastry chart is all about how we click, and connect with others, and the aspects between our planets represent degrees of attraction, and how we connect emotionally, mentally and physically.

-A composite chart combines two natal charts from a mysterious fusion of two into a manifold one, the composite chart takes the same planet from each chart and marks the midway point, and this forms a new Sun sign and house position for the relationship, and a different Mercury, Venus and Mars.
-The composite chart is very similar to a natal chart, and describes something new emerging.
+A composite chart combines two natal charts from a mysterious fusion of two into a manifold one, the composite chart takes the same planet from each chart and marks the midway point, and this forms a new Sun sign and house position for the relationship, along with a new Mercury, Venus and Mars, etc. The composite chart is very similar to a natal chart, and describes something new emerging.
 The new chart has its own purpose, needs, mode of operating and even growth and cycles reflected by the transits to the composite.
 We can also compare our own natal chart to the relationship’s to determine how this partnership affects us.

 I have read some opposing views on the composite planets and how this new energy is expressed, and one astrologer would not consider that two quiet and shy individuals can become more confident and outgoing in one another’s presence, but other astrologers maintain the view that this can happen.
 I think the best way to ascertain this is to see how you feel when acting as a couple.
 I believe the latter is true and we do act differently with other people, and sometimes we act markedly different in a relationship than when we are acting independent of the bond.
 A composite chart also reflects the general atmosphere we create around us as a couple.
 Planets rising in the composite greatly colour how others perceive the relationship.
 We can interpret a composite chart in exactly the same way as we would read an individual chart.
 The signs in the composite chart describe the basic temperament of the relationship and the planets are the dynamic forces, and the houses describe the spheres of life through which the planets express themselves.